 Wilson handles partnership disputes in his practice areas.
 In addition, he handles cases concerning trust claims and claims for equitable relief.

-Wilson’s construction work is closely allied to his property commercial work, and is a mixture of construction and other technical / engineering claims.
-He appears regularly in the Technology and Construction Court, arbitrations and adjudications.
+Wilson’s work development work includes construction and other technical / engineering claims.
+He appears regularly in the Technology and Construction Court and arbitration.

-Wilson handles a large quantity of professional claims.
-He handles claims in his practice areas, including claims against solicitors, surveyors, architects and other construction professionals.
+Wilson handles professional claims in his practice areas, including claims against solicitors, surveyors, architects and other construction professionals.

-Wilson's work includes a significant amount of construction and engineering work, but he also deals with the enforcement of securities.
+Wilson’s work includes a signiﬁcant amount of construction and engineering work.

 His work includes partnership disputes, including solicitors, surveyors, property developers, and joint ventures cases.
 He handles cases concerning trust claims and claims for equitable relief, and many of these claims are allied to his property work.

-He deals with supply of goods and services cases in engineering, website and estate agent cases and handles claims under the Electricity Act, the Telecommunications Act, and the Estate Agents Act.
+He deals with claims under the Telecommunications Act, Building Act and the Estate Agents Act.